Engineering Notes by Oriental Motor

 Stepper Motors

 Open-loop stepper motors may suffice for general repeated positioning applications.
-However, closed-loop stepper motors are available for advanced positioning applications requiring both precision and position verification.
+However, closed-loop stepper motors are available for advanced positioning applications requiring higher reliability and efficiency.

 5 Phase Stepper Motor Speed Torque Characteristics